 Knee replacement surgery.
-Image 5 of 10.
-Surgeons fitting an implant to the femur (thigh bone) of a patient during knee replacement surgery.
-The implant is being pushed into cement that is inside the bone.
-Once fitted excess cement will be removed.
+Image 3 of 10.
+Prosthetic (artificial) knee joint being fitted during knee replacement surgery.
 The skin and soft tissues have been peeled back from the knee to expose the bones of the joint.
-Another implant is fitted to the tibia (shin bone) to create a hinge joint that articulates in exactly the same way as a normal knee joint.
+The implants have not been attached yet, the surgeon is ensuring that the parts fit.
+Implants are fitted to the femur (thigh bone) and tibia (shin bone) to create a hinge joint that articulates in an identical way to a normal knee joint.
 Joints may need to be replaced after injury, disease, for example arthritis, or deformity.
 This knee is being replaced because of a valgus instability, which causes an inward facing knee.
 For a sequence showing the operation see M551/397-M551/406.

 Model release not required.
 Property release not required.